 Frankly, anyone who can build the movie Easy Rider into her story, quote Steppenwolf lyrics and name-check the great Enlightenment radical Tom Paine deserves to be read.

-For two years, Becky was the managing editor, and then technology director, of the award-winning global politics magazine openDemocracy.net.
-During her time with openDemocracy she helped establish the China environment website chinadialogue.net – the world’s first truly bilingual blog – along with editor Isabel Hilton.
+For two years, Becky was the managing editor, and then technology director, of the award-winning global politics magazine openDemocracy.
+During her time with openDemocracy she helped launch the China environment website chinadialogue.net – the world’s first truly bilingual blog – along with editor Isabel Hilton.

-In 2007, Becky joined fledgling digital rights advocacy organisation the Open Rights Group, as its first full time Executive Director.
-Over the next two years, she developed the organisation, taking it from a group at the fringes of political life to one very much at the centre, and more than tripling its income from individual supporters and grant-giving bodies.
-During this time, she made frequent radio and television appearances and was quoted in every broadsheet and tabloid in Britain.
+In 2007, Becky joined then-fledgling digital rights advocacy organisation the Open Rights Group, as its first full time Executive Director.
+During the two years she did this job, she made frequent radio and television appearances and was quoted in every broadsheet and tabloid in Britain.
 Her proudest moment was unveiling a giant picture of Gordon Brown made out of CCTV cameras on Parliament Square, although changing UK policy on electronic voting and communications surveillance also felt good.